 In 1895, Dracula decides to set up Hotel Transylvania as a refuge for monsters to escape from persecution by humans.
 The hotel is kept hidden in the midst of a haunted forest.
 Dracula also dotes on his daughter Mavis.
 In the present-day, the monsters gather at the hotel as Dracula prepares to celebrate Mavis’s 118th birthday.
 Mavis yearns to travel beyond the safety of the hotel and discover the human world but Dracula remains protective of her and contrives to prevent her doing so.
 A young tourist Jonathan manages to get through the forest to the hotel.
 Dracula panics when he discovers that a human has entered and disguises Jonathan as a monster, while trying to get him out as quickly as possible.
 However, when Mavis meets Jonathan there is instant attraction between the two.
 Dracula is caught in the midst of trying to get Jonathan out before his presence scares the guests and not wanting to hurt Mavis’s feelings.
 At the same time, Jonathan’s modern ways end up influencing and changing the guests.

-Hotel Transylvania is an animated film from Sony Pictures Animation who have been rising on the scene in recent years with the likes of Monster House (2006), Open Season (2006), Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), The Smurfs (2011), The Emoji Movie (2017) and Peter Rabbit (2018), plus their collaborations with Aardman Animation, Arthur Christmas (2011) and The Pirates!
+Hotel Transylvania is an animated film from Sony Pictures Animation who have been rising on the scene in recent years with the likes of Monster House (2006), Open Season (2006), Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), The Smurfs (2011), The Emoji Movie (2017), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021), plus their collaborations with Aardman Animation, Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012).
 It was the first feature film outing of Genndy Tartakovsky, who has been prolific as a producer/director on various US animated tv shows, including having created the likes of Dexter’s Laboratory (1996-2003), Samurai Jack (2001-4) and Sym-Bionic Titan (2010).
 The film is executive produced by Adam Sandler who voices the role of Dracula.

 Probably the inspiration for Hotel Transylvania was DreamWorks– Monsters vs Aliens (2009) and its idea of a story that teamed up various classic 1950s movie monsters.
 Indeed, some of the monsters that that film drew from – the title creatures in The Blob (1958) and The Fly (1958) – also turn up here.
 The difference being that, rather than 1950s monsters, Hotel Transylvania draws on the Famous Monsters of the 1930s and 40s – Count Dracula, the Frankenstein monster (irritatingly identified throughout this film just as Frankenstein, the name of its creator), the mummy, Griffin the invisible man and Quasimodo the Hunchback of Notre Dame.